ImanChaudhry/frontend_project/README.md

 - Implement media queries on the Navbar

 ## Acknowledgments:
-We would like to thank the Bright Network Technology Academy team and especially to Ana, Richard and Iain!
+We would like to thank the Bright Network Technology Academy team and especially to Anna, Richard and Iain!